chinapedia/wikipedia.abstract.en/Page/Catapult.md

 Other ancient catapults

-00-machines-of-war-catapult-1708x900.jpgn emperor Ajatashatru of Magadha used catapults against the Licchavis.]]
+n emperor Ajatashatru of Magadha used catapults against the Licchavis.]]
 Ajatshatru is recorded in Jaina texts as having used catapults in his campaign against the Licchavis.[38]

 King Uzziah, who reigned in Judah until 750 BC, is documented as having overseen the construction of machines to "shoot great stones" in .